nightcycle/midas/README.md

 ### 2. Define a Storage Solution

 #### MongoDB
 One solution I personally use is MongoDB Atlas.
-You can read how to set that up [here](https://www.mongodb.com/docs/atlas/getting-started/).
-It offers a terabyte of storage at a reasonable price.
+You can read how to set that up [here](https://www.mongodb.com/docs/atlas/getting-started/), remember to enabled the "Data API" under the "Services" menu.
+MongoDB offers a terabyte of storage at a reasonable price.
 To get the data out there are also [many official](https://www.mongodb.com/try/download/shell) MongoDB tools and solutions for that as well.

 ```lua
 	local mongoDB = Midas.StorageProviders.MongoDB.new(